 Do I need to bring anything with me on the Tours?

 A hat and sunscreen is advisable.
+We recommend bringing a water bottle.
 If you are on the 747 Wing Walk or Platinum Tours, you are required to wear fully enclosed shoes.

 Can I split my visit across consecutive days?